cmansley/cmansley.github.com/_posts/2013-06-01-star-trek-is-dead.md

 regarding gender equality.
 But, even I was watching this movie with skepticism, as the newest female on the cast had to disrobe randomly for one shot.
-It did not seem to push one plot point forward except maybe the possible love intrest from Kirk.
+It did not seem to push one plot point forward except maybe the possible love interest from Kirk.
 It did nothing to develop the character at all.
 And the only intellectual development of the character was a mention of her Ph.D. and her defusing a bomb _that wasn't an actual bomb_.